 If you have never visited Chiang Khan yet and still don't know how nice is it there, follow us and let us be your guide of Chiang Khan.

 We started this trip at Loei bus station in the evening and caught the songtaew at 7pm there to go to Chiang Khan.
 It cost 35 baht for each person and took about 40-50 mins to Chiang Khan.

-Songtaew will drop you off on the main road.
+Songtaew will drop you off on the main road of Chiang Khan.
 From here you can take the “Skylab” or “Isan Tuk-Tuk” for about 20 baht per person or just walk to your hotel (if your hotel is not too far).
 It was quite dark when we arrived so we decided to take the Skylab.
 It took just about 5 mins to our hotel located near Chiang Khan Walking Street.

 The first thing to do in Chiang Khan is visiting Chiang Khan walking street which starts at approximately 5 pm and lasts until 10 pm.
 It is a lively art street with an old-fashioned atmosphere.
 Wide range of products including clothing, bags, shoes, and souvenirs is on offer here.
 You can also find a variety of interesting and reasonably priced foods to try.
-Our favorites are listed in 5 Dishes You Must Try in Chiang Khan, Loei.
+Our favorites are listed in 5 Must Try Dishes in Chiang Khan.